enespolat24/tasks.js/README.md

 # tasks.js
-a simple website that i made for practicing javaScript
+a simple website that i made for practicing javaScript dom practice.